How to make easy farmhouse window trim with stock lumber!

 Why farmhouse window trim?

 I grew up in an old, rambling farmhouse with massive old vintage window trim mouldings.
-It’s a classic style I’ve missed them ever since.
+It’s a classic style I’ve missed ever since.

 After searching online, I came across plenty of farmhouse window trim ideas, but most revealed complicated tutorials requiring miter cuts and and expensive trim boards.
 There just had to be an easier way!